Los Angeles Office Furniture Modern Office Furniture Office Design Trends

 flexible office with movable workstations and mobile partitions

-With the increasing adoption of the hybrid model, companies are left trying to figure out how to transition to an office that better meets employee needs.
-Companies are having to focus on what’s important – functionality and experiences.
-Following the pandemic and employees experiencing a taste of independence and freedom, employees have developed a work style that is hard to translate into office design.
-Modern office design has shifted to addressing the unique needs of the workforce.
-Whether it’s a focus on connection or the increasing need for wellness areas, companies are starting to build nontraditional spaces.
-These spaces might be difficult to incorporate into the traditional office.
-However, flexible office designs can make it easier to include these much-needed zones.
+With the increasing use of the hybrid model, companies are left trying to figure out how to transition to an office.
+They need to figure out their employee needs.
+Companies are having to focus on what’s needed.
+The functionality and experience.
+After the pandemic and employees experiencing a taste of independence and freedom, employees have developed a work style that is hard to use in office design.
+Modern office design has shifted to meeting the unique needs of the workforce.
+Whether it’s a focus on connection or the increasing need for rec areas.
+Companies are starting to build modern spaces.
+This space might be hard to use in the traditional office.
+However, flex office designs can make it easier to use these key zones.

 What is a Flexible Office Design?

 A flexible design is unique to the employees and the company.
 It is completely intentional in design.
 The spaces created for employees are designed to help them work more efficiently and effectively.
 In all aspects of their job duties.
-A flexible office lets employees work in a space specific to the task they’re working on at the moment.
+A flexible office lets employees work in a space designed for the task they’re working on at the moment.
 If a certain project is better suited for an informal relaxed space, there’s an area for that.
 If an employee needs a private area, there are workstations designed to reduce distractions.
-The flexible office design gives employees the resources they need to work as efficiently as possible while making the workplace a more enjoyable experience.
+The flexible office design gives employees what they need to work as efficiently as possible while making the workplace a more enjoyable experience.

 What Does a Flexible Office Look Like?

 The flexible office looks different to everyone.
 However, the concept is the same.
-Although some companies have designed the model flexible office that has become the poster child for office design, it might not fit your employees the same.
-The flexible office should meet your specific needs, represent your employees, and overall make the average work day easier and more enjoyable.
+Some companies have designed the model flexible office.
+It might have become the poster child for office design.
+However, it might not fit your employees the same.
+The flexible office should meet your unique needs.
+It should represent your employees.
+It should also make the overall average work day easier and more fun.

-Industry-leading and innovative companies are breaking the mold of office design.
+Leading and innovative companies are breaking the mold of office design.
 And many of them create flexible offices as the basis for change.
 Intuit has recently opened a unique concept in a 360,000-square-foot office space.
 Intuit has pulled inspiration from cities.
 The use of “neighborhoods” establishes zones for different workstyles and different roles.
-Not only are the zones designed to meet both specific and evolving needs, they also carry varying aesthetics throughout.
+The zones aren’t only designed to meet both specific and evolving needs.
+They also carry varying aesthetics throughout.
 The “city” concept is an idea that meets employee needs, whatever they may be.

 Is your flexible office design going to look the same as this sprawling campus?
 Probably not.
 But should it strive for the same outcome?
 Yes.
 The extent of intricacy and specificity depends on what you need.
 Your office should reflect you, what you need, and how you work.
 But does a flexible office space make a difference in how we work?
 It might have a bigger impact than you think.